Angevin Empire: Richard I and Philip II

-Louis VII died in 1180 and was succeeded by his 15-year-old son, crowned as Philip II.
-The man who would later become Philip's main rival, the future Richard I, had administered Aquitaine since 1175 but his policy of centralisation of the Aquitanian government had grown unpopular in the eastern part of the Duchy, notably Périgord and Limousin.
-Richard was further disliked in Aquitaine due to his apparent disregard for Aquitaine's customs of inheritance, as shown by events in Angoulême in 1181.
+Louis died in 1180 and was succeeded by his 15-year-old son, crowned as Philip II.
+The man who would later become Philip's main rival, the future Richard I, had administered Aquitaine since 1175 but his policy of centralisation of the Aquitanian government had grown unpopular in the eastern part of the duchy, notably Périgord and Limousin.
+Richard was further disliked in Aquitaine because of his apparent disregard for Aquitaine's customs of inheritance, as shown by events in Angoulême in 1181.
 If Richard was unpopular in Aquitaine though, Philip was equally disliked by his contemporaries with comments describing him as: astute, manipulative, calculating, penurious and ungallant ruler.

-In 1183, Henry the Young King joined a revolt to overthrow the unpopular Duke Richard, led by the viscount of Limoges and Geoffrey of Lusignan, where Henry would take Richard's place.
-Joined by Philip II, Count Raymond V of Toulouse, and Duke Hugh III of Burgundy, Henry died suddenly of a fatal illness in 1183, saving Richard's position.

-Richard, now Henry II's oldest son, became Henry's heir.
-Henry ordered him to hand Aquitaine to his brother, John, but Richard refused.
-Henry was busy with Welsh princes contesting his authority, William the Lion was asking for his castles to be given back that had been taken in the Treaty of Falaise, and now Henry the Young King was dead, Philip wanted the Norman Vexin handed back.
-Henry II decided instead to insist Richard to nominally surrender Aquitaine to his mother whilst Richard would retain actual control.
-Still, in 1183, Count Raymond had taken Cahors back and so Henry II asked Richard to mount an expedition to retake the city.
-At the time, Geoffrey of Brittany had been quarrelling violently with Richard and Philip planned to use this, but Geoffrey's death in 1186 in a tournament killed the plot.
+In 1183 Henry the Young King joined a revolt to overthrow the unpopular Duke Richard, led by the viscount of Limoges and Geoffrey of Lusignan, where Henry would take Richard's place.
+Joined by Philip, Count Raymond V of Toulouse, and Duke Hugh III of Burgundy, Henry died suddenly of a fatal illness in 1183, and Richard thus became the next in line for the English throne.
+Henry ordered Richard to hand Aquitaine to his brother John, but Richard refused.
+Henry was busy with Welsh princes contesting his authority, William the Lion was asking for his castles to be given back that had been taken in the Treaty of Falaise, and Philip wanted Vexin back.
+Henry decided instead to insist Richard to nominally surrender Aquitaine to his mother whilst Richard would retain actual control.
+Still, in 1183, Count Raymond had taken Cahors back and so Henry asked Richard to mount an expedition to retake the city.
+At the time, Geoffrey of Brittany had been quarrelling violently with Richard, and Philip planned to use this, but Geoffrey's death in 1186 in a tournament killed the plot.
 The next year, Philip and Richard had become strong allies: